University of North Florida

 A. Standing Committees and Their Enumerated Functions

-1. The Curriculum Committee: The departmental curriculum committee is a committee of the whole.
+- The Curriculum Committee: The School curriculum committee is a committee of the whole.

-5. Other matters as assigned by the department
+- Other matters as assigned by the School

-2. Track committees: Each faculty member serves in their respective track’s committee.
-All track assignments can rotate annually.
-Members can self-assign with Chair approval.
-The track committees may review, revise and propose changes in their tracks.
-The program track coordinators serve as the respective Curriculum Committee Chairs for each track.
+- Committees of the a major concentrations in the B.S. in Communication, the B.A. in Communication Studies, and the graduate program: Each faculty member serves in their respective committee based on their teaching area.
+All assignments can rotate annually.
+Members can self-assign with Director approval.
+The committees may review, revise and propose changes in their programs.
+The coordinators for each concentration/major and the graduate director serve as the respective Curriculum Committee Chairs for their program.
 The Curriculum Committees act on all curriculum requests within their discipline.
-A quorum of all full-time faculty in the respective disciplines is required for action.
+One-half of all tenured and tenure-earning faculty members in residence and full-time instructors in residence, including visiting instructors, shall constitute a quorum.
 Only full-time faculty may vote on curriculum issues.
-Curriculum actions must receive a positive vote from the majority of the respective committee and the approval of the department Chair.
-The respective Track Committees shall report on their actions to the full department faculty at the next general meeting.
-The departmental faculty (acting as the departmental curriculum committee) shall approve or not approve these actions through a simple “yes” or “no” vote.
+Curriculum actions must receive a positive vote from the majority of the respective committee and the approval of the Director.
+The respective Committees shall report on their actions to the full School faculty at the next general meeting.
+The School faculty (acting as the School curriculum committee) shall approve or not approve these actions through a simple "yes" or "no" vote.

-3. The Assessment Committee, consisting of the track coordinators (and any faculty volunteers), is tasked with working with the Chair to implement and review the assessment activities of UNF and the department’s external accrediting body.
+- The Assessment Committee, consisting of the coordinators for each concentration/major and the graduate director (and any faculty volunteers), is tasked with working with the Director to implement and review the assessment activities of UNF and the School's external accrediting body.

 B. Procedural Provisions

-1. The chair shall solicit members to each standing committee at the beginning of each academic year or as required to fill vacancies which may occur from among the department members with the concurrence of the department faculty.
+- The Director shall solicit members to each standing committee at the beginning of each academic year or as required to fill vacancies which may occur from among the School members with the concurrence of the School faculty.
 No more than one member of either standing committee maybe a visiting faculty member.

-c.
-Representing the committee at department faculty meetings;
+- Representing the committee at School faculty meetings;

-d.
-Maintaining liaison with the standing and ad hoc committees in the department.
+- Maintaining liaison with the standing and ad hoc committees in the School.

 Article IX: Procedures for Tenure and Promotion

-1. Those tenure-track faculty members who seek tenure and/or promotion will be evaluated by the following process in conjunction with the university tenure and promotion process:
+Those tenure-track faculty members who seek tenure and/or promotion, as well as instructors who seek promotion, will be evaluated by the process discussed in the UNF collective bargaining agreement.

 Article X: Colleague's Appraisal